eklem/stopword-trainer/README.md

 ```

 ### Input
 Takes a set of line delimited JSON objects (documents) as input and wanted length of stopwordlist.
-Stopword-trainer is using [ndjson](https://github.com/maxogden/ndjson) to cut a newline delimited JSON into JSON objects.
+Stopword-trainer is using [ndjson](https://github.com/maxogden/ndjson) to cut a newline delimited JSON into JSON objects: [Example stream file](https://github.com/fergiemcdowall/reuters-21578-json/blob/master/data/fullFileStream/justTen.str).

 ### Output
 Outputs `stopwordArray`, sorted from most likely to least likely.
 Needs to be sliced before use.